ouya/docs/chromium.md

 <h1>Setting up the build environment</h1>

-* Create a Virtual Machine in (VMWare Fusion or Virtual Box) with <a target=_blank href="http://www.ubuntu.com/download/desktop">Ubuntu 12.04 LTS Desktop 64-bit</a> as your guest image.
+* Create a Virtual Machine in (VMWare Fusion or Virtual Box) with <a target=_blank href="http://www.ubuntu.com/download/desktop">[Ubuntu 12.04 LTS Desktop 64-bit]</a> as your guest image.

+* For the guest, you want about 80GB of disk space to handle compiling Chromium.
+You'll want 160GB if you need the space to duplicate the compiled source or to archive the folder for backup.

 <h1>Getting chromium from trunk</h1>